tomlarkworthy/firesafe/README.md

 ```
 {
     state:"RX",
-    signal:"RECEIVE",
     rx:"GOLD",
     rx_loc:"sender"
 }
 ```

-The time we guard that the reciever has room to receive the item, and check the sender is in the right state, and pointing to the reciever.
+This time, the guard checks that the reciever has room to receive the item, and that the sender is in the right state, and that the sender's tx_loc is pointing to the reciever.
 Note, we use Firebase's root var and the rx_loc pointer to navigate to the other users record to test conditions.

 ```
 data.child('item') == null &&